palackjo/lecture_examples_python/README.md

 ### wolf_goat_cabbage.py
 this script is currently encountering issues at the computation of a power set.
 We are working on this issue.

+## Testing
+This directory contains a script to test the existing Python scripts in the "Python" directory.

+The subdirectory "test_results" contains the results of the single scripts.
+These are needed to be able to compare the actual results with desired results.
+Currently the actual results of an execution of each script are in that subdirectory.
+These files are just there to see what it looks like.
+In future this subdirectory should always be emptied after a comparison.

+_Currently it is possible to generate the output of the scripts.
+The comparison will be implemented as soon as set and match are implemented properly._